kgisl/pythonFDP/Unit II.md

 **2.6 COMMENTS**

-A **comment** is text that doesn't affect the outcome of a code.
+A **comment** is a text that doesn't affect the outcome of a code.
 It is just a piece of text to let someone know what you have done in a program or what is being done in a block of code.